michaelm4320/MegaMan-Integration-Project-Game/README.md

 # Integration-Game-Project
 This game is for my COP 3003 project assignment.
 The game is Megaman Battle Network 6 Cybeast Gregar, a strategy and action RPG.
+The project will consist of a Start Screen along with a stage for the player to fight against viruses.

 # Demonstration
 Title Screen